Our approach to biodiversity management

 • State University of Feira de Santana (UEFS)

-In late 2022, the Vale Technological Institute – Sustainable Development (ITV-DS), in partnership with the Chico Mendes Institute for Biodiversity Conservation (ICMBio), launched an innovative program that involves genomic mapping of endangered and exotic Brazilian flora and fauna species, or those with the potential to generate income for farmers involved in bioeconomy projects.
-The Brazilian Biodiversity Genomics Project (GBB) is a unique project in Brazil and involves the participation of several national and international research institutions.
-The initiative is supported by Vale, which recognizes the importance of research for maintaining biodiversity in Brazil and values the knowledge-producing potential of Brazilian science.
-In two years, the GBB studied 611 species of Brazilian fauna and flora, of which 563 have had their genomes sequenced.
-The program involves 99 partners and 267 researchers, in addition to 14 ICMbio research centers.
-The program also includes training for environmental agency employees at the ITV – so far, 135 people have been trained in genetic and genomic mapping tools.
+In late 2022, the Vale Institute of Technology—Sustainable Development (ITV-DS), in partnership with the Chico Mendes Institute for Biodiversity Conservation Biodiversity (ICMBio), launched an innovative program aimed at genomic mapping of Brazilian fauna and flora species that are threatened with extinction, exotic, or have the potential to generate income for farmers involved in bioeconomy projects.
+The Brazilian Biodiversity Genomics Project (GBB) is a first-of-its-kind initiative in Brazil and involves various national and international research institutions.
+The initiative is funded by Vale, which recognizes the importance of research for maintaining biodiversity in Brazil and values the knowledge-generating potential of Brazilian science.
+In recent years, the GBB has studied 611 species of Brazilian fauna and flora, of which 563 have had their genomes sequenced.
+It involves 134 partners and 380 researchers, in addition to 14 ICMbio research centers.
+It also includes training for environmental agency staff at ITV—to date, 16 training sessions have been held, training 226 people in genetic and genomic mapping tools.
+A total of 43 reference genomes have been sequenced; 548 population genomes sequenced; 613 organelle genomes; and 478 environmental samples.
+This data already informs public policies and conservation strategies for key species, positioning Brazil as a global leader in genomics applied to biodiversity conservation.

 Reports (TNFD and CDP)